AlexKlimaj/LiPow-Firmware/README.md

 # Where to Buy

-You can purchase a board [here](https://www.tindie.com/products/arkelectronics/lipow-the-usb-c-lipo-battery-charger/).
+You can purchase a unit [here](https://www.tindie.com/products/arkelectronics/lipow-the-usb-c-lipo-battery-charger/) or a bare PCB [here](https://www.tindie.com/products/arkelectronics/lipow-the-usb-c-lipo-battery-charger-bare-pcb/).

 # Questions, Comments, and Contributions